 There is an underlying threat from terrorism.
 See Terrorism.

+If you’re a single parent or guardian travelling with a child, you may need additional documentation.
+See Entry requirements.
 Drug trafficking is widespread in Brazil, and incurs severe penalties.
 See Local Laws and Customs.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

 Cases of Chikunyunga virus have been confirmed in Brazil and the number of reported cases in the region is increasing.
 You should take steps to avoid being bitten by mosquitoes.
 For more details about this outbreak, see the website of the National Health Network and Centre.